gadget-framework/gadget2/docs/userguide.md

 considerably higher computational time.
 Conversely, lower values will mean that the current search area is not explored as thoroughly, with a corresponding reduction in computation time.
-Note that each temperature loop consists of all of the ”ns” step loops.
+Note that each temperature loop consists of all of the "ns" step loops.

 #### ns